momentohq/laravel-cache/README.md

 - A Momento API Key is required, you can generate one using the [Momento Console](https://console.gomomento.com)
-- A Momento cache is required, you can generate one by choosing the desired cloud provider and region using the [Momento Console](https://console.gomomento.com/create)
+- A Momento cache is required, you can generate one using the [Momento Console](https://console.gomomento.com/create)
 - At least PHP 8.0
 - [Composer](https://getcomposer.org/doc/00-intro.md)